How to Protect Your Brand on Amazon: Brand Registry

 It’s not important to know WHAT the GCIDs are on your products, but rather to know that there IS a GCID tied to each of the SKUs on the brands that you have had locked down in Brand Registry.
 To view your products’ GCIDs in an Inventory Report:

 - Go into Seller Central, and under Inventory, select Inventory Reports.

 - On the Inventory Reports page, select “Active Listings Report” from the report drop-down list.

 - Once the report has been generated, open the file using a spreadsheet program (for example, Microsoft Excel).

 - In the report, locate the column titled “product-id”.
 If your product has been assigned a GCID, you will see an alphanumeric, 16-character value with no spaces or hyphens.
 For example: 5C5CXXX999XXX999

 Note carefully: Any data you submit AFTER being approved will be locked down for only you to change, with the exception of images which any seller can upload.
 But IF YOU DO NOT SUBMIT A PARTICULAR COLUMN OF DATA to be locked down, another seller can come along and provide data.
-So if certain types of data or fields of data are important to you, make sure to submit them in your feed AFTER you are approved for Brand
+So if certain types of data or fields of data are important to you, make sure to submit them in your feed AFTER your brand is approved for Brand Registry.